wavefrontHQ/docs/pages/doc/alert_target_customizing.md

 ## Include a Link to a Tracing Service Dashboard

-If the Wavefront query in an alert has an application or service name and meets a specific alert target, you get a link to drill down to the [service dashboard](tracing_service_dashboard.html).
+If the Wavefront query in an alert has an application and service name and meets a specific alert target, you get a link to drill down to the [service dashboard](tracing_service_dashboard.html).
 The service dashboard lets you see RED metrics of the application or service and identify potential hot spots.

 Let's walk through a scenario: